cyscott/rpi-motion-cam/README.md

    sudo cp web/index.php /var/www/index.php
    sudo cp web/css/gallery.css /var/www/css/gallery.css
 ```
 Your web server should be up and running.
 Head over to [http://localhost/index.php](http://localhost/index.php) to verify.
+If you're on a network, you should be able to access this server via its local IP (for example 192.168.1.123) or for the brave, you can set a hostname.

 **Creating the app**